edtr-io/edtr-io/api/plugin-multimedia-explanation.api.md

 }>;

 // @public (undocumented)
-export type MultimediaExplanationProps = EditorPluginProps<MultimediaExplanationPluginState, MultimediaExplanationPluginConfig>;
+export type MultimediaExplanationProps = EditorPluginProps<MultimediaExplanationPluginState, MultimediaExplanationConfig>;

 // (No @packageDocumentation comment for this package)